n8n-io/n8n-docs/docs/integrations/builtin/rate-limits.md

 ## Identify rate limit issues

 When an n8n node hits a rate limit, it errors. n8n displays the error message in the node output panel.
+This includes the error message from the service.

+If n8n received error 429 (too many requests) from the service, the error message is **The service is receiving too many requests from you**.

 To check the rate limits for the service you're using, refer to the API documentation for the service.